Jostaberry: Taxonomy

 There was a demand to have gooseberry-type fruits on thornless plants, and the first successful attempt to cross blackcurrant (R. nigrum) with European gooseberry (R. uva-crispa) was carried out by William Culverwell in Yorkshire, England in 1880.
 This hybrid was termed Ribes × culverwellii and was nearly sterile.
 Others later carried out direct crosses between blackcurrant and gooseberry, however the diploid seedlings created were sterile and did not produce much fruit, although some fruit was set without fertilization (parthenocarpy).

 Jostaberry is frequently mistakenly termed Ribes × culverwelli as a result of this early F1 diploid hybrid.
 However, Jostaberry is a F2 fertile amphipolyploid hybrid of complex parentage, not a direct cross, and was created later in Germany.
 Paul Lorenz started the process in the Kaiser Wilhelm Institute in Berlin in 1926.
 In 13 years, over 1000 F1 hybrids were created.
 Only eight of these survived World War II, and were eventually moved to the Erwin Baur Institute, which was founded in 1946.
 Rudolph Bauer used colchicine to double the number of chromosomes and produce fertile tetraploids.
 Backcrossing with gooseberry and blackcurrant parents was also involved, creating a new F2 generation.
 Of 15,000 such crosses, three seedlings were selected based on vigor, disease resistance and fertility.

 Therefore, jostaberry is descended from two separate first-generation crosses, both of which produced very few fruit.
 One of the F1 hybrids used was a cross between the blackcurrant cultivar R. nigrum ‘Langtraubige Schwarze’ (‘Long Bunch’) with R. divaricatum (also termed spreading gooseberry, Worcesterberry, coastal black gooseberry or by other names).
 This F1 hybrid was resistant to American gooseberry mildew.
 The other F1 hybrid parent was a cross between the blackcurrant cultivar R. nigrum "Silvergieters Schwarze" with R. grossularia (syn.
-R. uva-crispa) ‘Grune Hansa’.
+R. uva-crispa) ‘Grüne Hansa’.